 The new mannequins can be programmed to simulate common medical conditions as well as critical conditions.
 These can include a change in vital signs, turning blue from lack of oxygen, or a stress response that will occur through cardiac arrest or septic shock.
 The student has only minutes to respond to changes in heart rate, blood pressure, and breathing.
 Through videotaping capabilities, students receive information and feedback about their individual performances and their work as a team.

-“These experiences will prepare students for real-life situations and help their transition into the world of independently functioning caregivers,” said Dr. Angela Taylor, director of nursing at Lynchburg College.
+“These experiences will prepare students for real-life situations and help their transition into the world of independently functioning caregivers,” said Dr. Angela Taylor, director of nursing at University of Lynchburg.